Chapter Advisor Role

 - Provides an Outstanding Faculty advisor/Staff Award each year.

-- Provides an Academic Honor Society for Greeks called the Order of Omega (jr. or sr. status & GPA above all Greek average).
+- Provides an Academic Honor Society for fraternity and sorority members called the Order of Omega (jr. or sr. status & GPA above all Greek average).

 This list is not exhaustive but meant to show some tangible support for Faculty advisors.